il94/42_so_long/README.md

 	Informations
 </h2>
 <p align="center">
-	Being free to choose game's sprites, I chose to use the ones from the games I grew up with, namely the Mario licence during the years 90s and 2000s, especially Paper Mario 64.
-It's the same for sounds, added as a bonus and the little references hidden everywhere in game.
-Being my first game, and my first graphical project, it seemed natural to me to make this game a tribute to these games that made me love the world of video games, and which gave me the desire to create some in my turn.
+	Being free to choose my own sprites, I used the ones from games I grew up with, namely the Mario license from the 90s and 2000s, and especially here Paper Mario 64.
+The same goes for sounds, added as a bonus, and the Easter eggs that can be found in the different levels.
+With it being my first game as well as my first graphical project, it seemed natural to me to make it a tribute to the ones that made me love the world of video games and gave me the desire to create some of my own.
 </p>